 Wow.
 A photographer’s paradise.
 One could spend weeks here traveling through the remote villages of Cameroon and leave with a treasure trove of digital gold.
 Everywhere I turned, I thought, “Darn, wish I could’ve taken a picture of that”.

 In 1472, Portugese explorers sailed up the Wouri River and named it the Rio de Camerones (shrimp) and the name stuck.
 The country was largely settled by people living in the bush, who were escaping the Dutch, Portugese and British slave traders.
-Like most of Africa, it was colonized by one of the major European powers … however Cameroon has the distinction of being colonized by 3 … the British, German … but mainly the French.
+Like most of Africa, it was colonized by one of the major European powers … however Cameroon has the distinction of being colonized by 3 … the British, the German … but mainly the French.

 There are 250 cultural groups here with over 300 languages spoken, all in a country of just 25 million people.
 Think about that for a minute.
 The United States has just 2 languages … mostly English and occasional Spanish.

-This is not your “normal” small African country – – In 2018 visited this POWERHOUSE country.
+This is not your “normal” small African country.
+I visited this POWERHOUSE country in 2018.
 Blessed with fertile soils, it’s the bread basket for much of central Africa.
 While most of Africa is capable of feeding their own, Cameroon is one of the few countries doing so.
 Even Nigeria, its neighbor to the north, while dwarfing this tiny country, it imports food from Cameroon.
 Coffee and cocoa are Cameroon’s most famous exports, but its timber is prized.

 If you meet a Cameroonian, and want to make them smile, ask about their football (soccer) team.
 They’re very proud to have won the African Cup five times, and were the first team to make it to the World Cup quarter finals.